Skip to main content

 Can I search submitted forms and reuse data for changes?

 Yes, you can search forms that have been submitted by you and other individuals in your cohort.
-To find these submissions, click the ‘search submitted form’ button and type the first name and last name of the device wearer.
-E.g. ‘John Smith’.
+To find these submissions, click the ‘Submitted forms’ tab on your dashboard and search for the device wearer.
+You can search by device wearer’s first name and/or last name or personal identity number entered on the original order.
+For example, their NOMIS number.

 Can I edit submitted orders and amend individual fields?